 Choose the right people

-Choose the right persons from the organization structure, you know that you will find the answers to your questions at their end, or they may help you in analysis sessions, you may need to ask another opinion for your choices.
+Choose the right persons from the organization structure, whom you know that you will find the answers to your questions from them, or they may help you in the analysis sessions.
+You may need to ask an expert opinion about these choices.

-Choosing the right stakeholders is very important as it may reflect and effect on choosing to interview as a technique in requirements elicitation, and replace it with another technique.
+Selecting the right stakeholders is very important as it may affect on choosing the interviewing technique in requirements elicitation, or replace it with another technique.

 Choose the right place and time

-As an analyst, you should recommend a meeting place regarding inside or outside their working place, also to take into consideration the environmental factors for this place which may effect on the flow of information.
+As an analyst, you should recommend a meeting place regarding inside or outside their working place, also to take into consideration the environmental factors for this place which may affect the flow of information.
 Ex (Noisy environment – too much-decorated places – interruptions)